top of page

 Combination Sounds, Digraphs and Bossy E

-In over thirty years of teaching this is the most effective means I found of teaching sound combinations.
+In an over thirty year, multi-award winning teaching career, the most effective means I've ever found of teaching sound combinations is the free game, "Fun Phonics," supplied below.

 lovely sweet and happy 6 years old daugh